This document can be viewed properly only in modern browsers with good support for CSS2 and the full HTML character set.

 Assuming that a, b, c, d, e and f commute, as they do if they are all complex numbers, the two expressions are seen to be the same.

-To show that the octonions aren’t associative, all that is needed is one example of three octonions p, q and r such that
+To show that the octonions aren’t associative, it suffices to produce one example of three octonions p, q and r such that

 Note that if any of the three corresponds to a real number, the order of the multiplication does not matter.
 If all the octonions correspond to quaternions, the order of multiplication will not matter, because the quaternions are associative.
 An example of three octonions that don’t associate must therefore include octonions that don’t correspond to quaternions, and must not include a quaternion corresponding to a real number.

-From this expression it is very easy to find non-associative octonions.
+From this expression, it is very easy to find non-associative octonions.
 (Indeed, it appears to be rare for octonions to associate, given that it is rare for quaternions to commute).
-For instance, if we take b = 0, f ≠ 0, any a and d that don’t commute, and any c and e at all, then the expression will not be 0.
+For instance, taking b = 0, f ≠ 0, any a and d that don’t commute, and any c and e at all, then the expression will not be 0.